HDFGroup/vol-cache/README.md

 Documentation: <https://vol-cache.readthedocs.io>

 This is the public repo for Cache VOL, a software package developed in the ```ExaIO``` Exascale Computing Project.
-The main objective of Cache VOL is to incorporate fast storage layers (e.g, burst buffer, node-local storage) into parallel I/O workflow for caching and staging data to improve the I/O efficiency.
+Cache VOL's main objective is to incorporate fast storage layers (e.g., burst buffer, node-local storage) into parallel I/O workflows for caching and staging data to improve I/O efficiency.

 The design, implementation, and performance evaluation of Cache VOL is presented in our CCGrid'2022 paper:
 Huihuo Zheng, Venkatram Vishwanath, Quincey Koziol, Houjun Tang, John Ravi, John Mainzer, Suren Byna, "HDF5 Cache VOL: Efficient and Scalable Parallel